alex1928/emag-hero-test/README.md

 If you want to host it yourself, you need

 PHP 7.2+ or newer
-HTTP server with PHP support (eg: Apache, Nginx, Caddy) Composer
+HTTP server with PHP support (eg: Apache, Nginx) Composer

 ### Installing